Unpainted 1/285th Scale Micro Armour®PER PACK: 3 Fighter Planes (1 each of the popular WWII fighters pictured above.)

-Supermarine Spitfire V - One of the most famous and storied single-seat fighters in world history, the first 'mark' of Spitfire was ordered for service with the Royal Air Force in 1936.
+One of the most famous and storied single-seat fighters in world history, the first "mark" of Spitfire was ordered for service with the Royal Air Force in 1936.
 By war's end 20,334 Spitfires served against the Axis powers.
-An additional 2556 modified 'Seafires' went with the Royal Navy as carrier-based fighters.
-This model shows the Mark V, the primary fighter version used during the 'Battle of Britain' period of the war.
-Nearly 6500 Mark V's were built.
+An additional 2,556 modified "Seafires" went to the Royal Navy as carrier-based fighters.
+This model shows the Mark V, the primary fighter version used during the "Battle of Britain" period of the war.
+Nearly 6,500 Mark Vs were built!

-Fock Wulf 190 - When the FW-190 first appeared in service in 1941, it out performed every plane in the Allied arsenal.
+When the FW-190 first appeared in service in 1941, it outperformed every plane in the Allied arsenal.
 It was faster, more agile, better armed and armoured than any of its opponents.
-As the war progressed, everything about the plane was upgraded: more guns, better protection and faster performance.
+As the war progressed, everything about the plane was upgraded: more guns, better protection, and faster performance.
 Over 40 different production versions served as fighters, dive bombers, ground attack planes, even bombers!
-20,051 FW-190s were built for the German Luftwaffe, and an additional 64 by SNCASO in France.
+20,051 FW-190s were built for the German Luftwaffe, with an additional 64 by SNCASO in France.

 Payment & Security